 This is not to say the movie makes any sweeping statements about society in general; nor is there a shortage of horror clichés.
 It is, though, more of a melodrama than a straight out scare fest and, because of this, its best moments are when the characters are at their most argumentative.

-Set in the presumably German village of Vandorf circa 1910, The Gorgon starts out in typical Hammer fashion when a young unmarried couple – the artist Bruno Heitz (Jeremy Longhurst) and his girlfriend-model Sascha (Toni Gilpin) – are found dead in the forest following a lovers’ tiff, during which Sascha reveals she is pregnant.
+Set in the presumably German village of Vandorf circa 1910 (a town which seems small, but is big enough to have its own medical institute), The Gorgon starts out in typical Hammer fashion when a young unmarried couple – the artist Bruno Heitz (Jeremy Longhurst) and his girlfriend-model Sascha (Toni Gilpin) – are found dead in the forest following a lovers’ tiff, during which Sascha reveals she is pregnant.

 Although the murderous perpetrator is not shown, a piece of written exposition at the start of the movie explains that one of the three Gorgons from ancient Greece, Magaera*, had fled to the area at the turn of the century after her sisters Stheno and Medusa were killed.
 Not surprisingly, it is believed she is living in the ominous Castle Borski which overlooks the rural hamlet.